 Director of Teaching & Learning

-Kristine Webster, Director of Curriculum, received her Bachelor’s Degree in Elementary Education from Elmhurst College and her Masters in Teaching from Aurora University.
-She earned her Doctorate in Curriculum and Instruction from Aurora University.
-Prior to coming to the Sycamore School District, Kristine served as an elementary school principal in both Aurora, IL and Batavia, IL.
-Additionally, before beginning her administrative career, Kristine enjoyed eight years of teaching 4th and 5th grade students in Batavia, IL.
-She is dedicated to providing a rich, rigorous, and thoughtful curriculum that empowers students and provides the opportunity for all to reach their full potential.
+Kristine Webster, Director of Learning and Teaching, received her Bachelor’s Degree in Elementary Education from Elmhurst College and her Masters in Teaching from Aurora University.
+She earned her Doctorate in Curriculum and Instruction from Aurora University and is a Doctoral Candidate at Northern Illinois University working toward her PhD in Educational Psychology with a focus on childhood trauma and resilience.
+Additionally, Kris has a graduate certificate of study from Northern Illinois University in Trauma Informed Counseling and a is a certified school based mindfulness teacher through Mindful Schools.
+Prior to coming to the Sycamore School District, Kris served as an elementary school principal in both Aurora, IL and Batavia, IL.
+Additionally, before beginning her administrative career, Kris enjoyed eight years of teaching 4th and 5th grade students in Batavia, IL.
+She is dedicated to providing a rich, rigorous, and thoughtful educational experience that empowers students to be active participants in their learning and provides the opportunity for all to reach their full potential.

 Director of Special Education